Ocula Member Galleries are selected by a committee of respected gallerists to present only the best contemporary art on Ocula.

 Los Angeles is home to one of the world's most dynamic and vibrant arts scenes.
 Browse our extended selection of galleries to visit around the city, as recommended by the Ocula team.

-Founded in 1990, the Hammer Museum houses works by European masters such as Manet, Gauguin, and Van Gogh.
+Founded in 1990, Hammer Museum houses works by European masters such as Manet, Gauguin, and Van Gogh.
 The Hammer Projects series, of which there are around 15 each year, spotlights local and international contemporary and emerging artists.

 In downtown L.A., Spring Arts Tower hosts the Spring Arts Collective, five artists who organise exhibitions and receptions throughout the year.
+Nearby is The Broad, with its collection of 2,000 post-war and contemporary artworks.

 Read MoreSign up to My Ocula to follow artists and galleries, save artworks to your favourites, and be informed when new exhibitions and features are published.